-The IDF_CC tool version 6.5 adopts Gumbel distribution for fitting the historical AMP data and GEV distribution for fitting both historical and future precipitation data.
+The IDF_CC tool version 7.0 adopts Gumbel and GEV distributions for fitting both historical and future precipitation data.
 The parameter estimation for the selected distributions is carried out using the method of moments for Gumbel and L-moments for GEV.
-A dataset of ungauged IDF curves for Canada is also available in version 6.5.
-With the new module, users can obtain IDF curves for any location in the country, including regions where no observations are available (i.e., ungauged locations).
+A dataset of ungauged IDF curves for Canada is also available in version 7.0.
+With this module, users can obtain IDF curves for any location in the country, including regions where no observations are available (i.e., ungauged locations).